Top 10 healthy ways to beat the credit crunch

 As well as being bad for your health, drinking can be an expensive habit and prices look set to increase during the credit crunch.
 So why not save yourself the money and gain a new lease of life by doing some recreational exercise?
 Running around the park, gardening and cycling are all simple, free and enjoyable pleasures that offer healthier alternatives to the drinking routine.
 And even if you do fancy a quick drink to catch up with friends or family, try walking there to balance out your drinking with a dose of easy exercise.

-This weekend, why not ditch the junk food and spend the money productively on a trip to the local fitness centre or swimming pool?
+This weekend, why not ditch the junk food and spend the money productively on a trip to the local fitness center or swimming pool?
 Fast food is expensive and with recreational facilities offering cheap and fun exercise options, there's no reason why you shouldn't spend the money on something useful instead.

 Cutting food bills by growing your own veg, even if it’s just a few pots on the patio or a windowbox